Think about a time when you were successful in learning a new skill.

 Break it down into small chunks.
 For example, if writing is hard, think about all of the skills that go into writing; there’s the act of holding the pencil properly and having fine motor control, understanding letter formation, holding ideas in your mind, or copying something from the board.
 This may involve story recall, the ability to reflect, or the ability to express what you’re thinking.
 When you break it down into very small parts, look for when your student engages with you, or shows interest.
 This is your clue.
 You’re getting closer to the sweet spot.

 Wait and wonder.
-Scaffolding implies that you, as the parent or teacher, are doing the work of building up the student, but your work is more important than that.
+Scaffolding in teaching implies that you, as the parent or teacher, are doing the work of building up the student, but your work is more important than that.
 You are giving them the opportunity to build themselves up You are wondering aloud with your student, you are asking the questions and creating the space for them to think it through.
 You are giving them time to figure it out and you know they can because they’ve got the foundation.
 You’re giving them just enough support to propel them forward.
 Ask open-ended questions, encourage curiosity, and get comfortable with silence.

 Learning is a process and a dance and research has shown us time and time again that it doesn’t happen unless we recognize and support one another; student, teacher and parent.